 Sleeptalking brings together a recording of a vocalist rehearsing a lullaby and a set of textiles on wooden frames.
-The vocalist doesn’t fully remember the lyrics of the lullaby and she stumbles on her words.
-By translating the lullaby into a song that should be practiced, the soothing qualities inherent to lullabies transform into something else.
+The vocalist doesn’t fully remember the lyrics of the lullaby and stumbles on her words.
+By translating the lullaby into a song that should be practiced, the soothing qualities inherent in lullabies transform into something else.
 The colours of the textiles derived from cyanotype, indigo and a blue light-gathering pigment found in cyanobacteria.

 The cyanobacteria is the simplest organism currently known to have a day- and night rhythm.

-Matthew Coutts for the wood.
+Wood: Matthew Coutts

 Supported by Fond for Lyd og Bilde and Billedkunstnernes Vederlagsfond.